dckc/madmode-blog/pages/2014/12-watch1.md

 twilo, but that seems silly; surely I can just get the phone to send the text.

-I'm itching to try embedded app development with [RustyPebble][], too.
+I might build an app to sync my MisFit data to the fitbit API (though I'd rather somebody else did that for me).
+And I'm itching to try embedded app development with [RustyPebble][], too.

 [1]: http://developer.getpebble.com/guides/js-apps/pebble-js/
 [2]: https://cloudpebble.net/